Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 Adding Templates
 ================

 The views we've added all reference a :term:`template`.
-Each template is a :term:`Chameleon` template.
-The default templating system in :app:`Pyramid` is a variant of :term:`ZPT` provided by :term:`Chameleon`.
+Each template is a :term:`Chameleon` :term:`ZPT` template.
 These templates will live in the ``templates`` directory of our tutorial package.

 The ``view.pt`` Template
 ------------------------